-UCSF involved many stakeholders to solicit their ideas on the future of the Parnassus Heights campus and hospital, including within UCSF, UCSF Health, and the community at large.
+UCSF involved many stakeholders to solicit their ideas on the future of the Parnassus Heights campus and hospital, including UCSF and UCSF Health employees, students and the community at large.
 To garner broad input for the CPHP, the University:

 - Conducted four surveys receiving feedback from more than 4,000 respondents;

 - Convened three workshops with UCSF leaders, faculty, and staff;

 - Established a community working group comprising representatives from community groups and the City and County of San Francisco, as well as from local non-profit organizations;

 - Formed four faculty-led subcommittees on co-labs, research, education and a digital hub, all of which have submitted final reports for consideration; and